AetelFinch/Parallelism/lab_7_cuda_train_NN/README.md

-# Neural network training (inference)
+# Neural network training (inference+back propagation)

 ## task

-Write a CUDA program implementing a simple neural network
+Implement a CUDA neural network that will classify two numbers (1 and 8).

-Implement recalculation of values from layer to layer via calls from cuBLAS, cuDNN libraries
+Implement recalculation of values from layer to layer via calls from cuBLAS libraries.

 ## compilation